Meet Balinese Royal Family, Enjoy Dialogues with Cultural Leaders,

 On to Kintamani, a favorite destination with its panoramic views of the Mt.

 Batur volcano and beautiful Lake Batur, the largest lake in Bali.
 Enjoy lunch

 located at one of the more breathtaking views of the entire island.

 Late afternoon and evening free for shopping, Balinese massage or optional

 Dinner at your leisure.
 (B, L)

-DAY 4: Laughing Yoga, Lunch at Women’s Center, Royal Palace Tour & Dinner
+DAY 4: Laughing Yoga, Lunch at Women’s Center, Private Tour & Dinner with Royal Family

 After your first few busy days in Bali, feel rejuvenated after a yoga and

 meditation session with Kadek Suambara, one of the youngest people in

 Balinese history ever to be selected as a high priest and spiritual leader of